pryv/lib-java/README.md

 ### Build and tests

-`gradle` compiles the source files.
+`gradle compileJava` compiles the source files.

 `gradle test` runs the tests.